Perceived organizational support: Common antecedents

 The three common antecedents of perceived organizational support are fairness, supervisor support, and organizational rewards and job condition.
 When employees perceive that they are receiving fair treatment in comparison to their coworkers, they perceive more support.
 The equity theory says that employees feel entitled to what they are given as workers based on their inputs to the job.
 Therefore, fairness can be perceived even if the rewards differ in size, based on employee rank.
 Fairness can also be described as procedural justice, or the fairness of happenings in the organization.
 The politics of the organization, or the promoting of self-interest, are often related to employees' perceptions of procedural justice.

 Supervisor support was found by Eisenberger and Rhoades to be strongly related to employees' perception of support.
 Typically, people view their employer's actions, morals, and beliefs to be indicative and representative of the organization's actions, morals, and beliefs.
 POS tends to be higher when the supervisor or higher employer is thought to care about the employee's experience at work and does what he or she can to show appreciation for the work done.

 Organizational rewards and job conditions play a large role in perceived organizational support as well.
 Sometimes, extrinsic motivation can mean more to an employee than intrinsic motivation because perceived appreciation has the power to turn a bitter employee into a content employee.
 Eisenberger and Rhoades discuss the many ways that employers can show appreciation and reward their employees.
 A few examples are paying their employees fairly; recognizing their employees for new ideas, exceptional work, etc.; promoting their employees when they deserve it; providing job security as incentive to remain with the organization; encouraging autonomy to correspondingly increase production and morale; reduce stress when made aware of it; and to provide proper training, to ensure employees' confidence in their jobs.
 Some of these factors carry less weight than others do.
-Being autonomous increases an employee's desire to continue to remain loyal to his or her organization because if he feels competent and confident in his ability to do well, he will be less likely to give up or lose faith.
+Being autonomous increases an employee's desire to continue to remain loyal to their organization because if he feels competent and confident in his ability to do well, he will be less likely to give up or lose faith.